top of page

 Smart Tools that Make Gardening and Horticulture Therapy Easier [*]:

-Gardening in particular may help you feel grounded.
+Gardening, in particular, may help you feel grounded.
 Grounding is the practice of walking barefoot outside or reconnecting directly with the Earth via touching the soil, grass, or ground.
 Grounding has been shown to stabilize physiology, reducing stress and inflammation.
 There’s also evidence that it can improve your energy and help you sleep. [*]

 Gardening can be a form of grounding - it offers you quiet time devoted specifically to get in touch with the earth, which can help you feel centered and lower your physiological and psychological stress.